keitaroyam/yamtbx/doc/kamo-en.md

  * bug fix for non-sge environment (multi_merge)
  * calculate LCV & aLCV for actual set of parameters
  * bug fix on parsing xtriage. anisotropy is now max(B_cart)-min(B_cart)
+* 2016-12-06
+ * GUI: add `exclude_ice_resolutions=` option, fixed a bug that plots were not updated on Mac
+ * faster string (file name) replacement for XSCALE outputs
+ * kamo.resolve_indexing_ambiguity: fixed a bug when no reference_label was given
+ * kamo.test_installation: add Adxv test